The Hawk and the Nightingale: The Fables

 It is for this reason that Roger L'Estrange closes his rendering of Abstemius' fable by quoting the proverb, where Abstemius had only remarked that useful things are to be preferred to pleasant ones.
 In this he was followed by the Victorian editor George Fyler Townsend.
 The sentiment is stated more generally also at the end of the first of Pantaleon's poetic meditations on the fable (133).
 There the hawk's reply to the nightingale's plea to let it go in preference for larger prey, since it is too small to satisfy the hawk's appetite, echoes Plutarch's comment in the course of quite another anecdote: 'He is a fool who leaves things close at hand to follow what is out of reach'.
 The shift of focus, from the predator's conduct towards its victim in the original telling to its reason for rejecting the victim's appeal for mercy in the later version, radically alters the fable's interpretation.
 Where the reader's sympathy for the nightingale was appealed to by Hesiod, it is now the hawk whose behaviour is approved, even by so liberal a commentator as Samuel Croxall.
 For, in his opinion, They who neglect the Opportunity of reaping a small Advantage in Hopes they shall obtain a better, are far from acting upon a reasonable and well advised Foundation.

 The condemnation of arbitrary power originally implicit in the fable was not entirely lost, however.
 Illustrations of La Fontaine's more nuanced telling by Carle Vernet and Auguste Delierre (1829-1890) underline the violence of the scene.
 At the centre of a calm and beautiful landscape, the bird of prey rips up the tiny songbird's breast.
-The Russian fabulist Ivan Krylov carries that violence over into his adaptation of the story as “The cat and the nightingale”.
+The Russian fabulist Ivan Krylov carries that violence over into his adaptation of the story as "The cat and the nightingale".
 There the cat captures a nightingale in what it claims is a friendly spirit and begs to hear its famous song.
 When the bird gives only a shrill cry of distress, the cat devours it, bones and all.
 Written in 1824, the story satirised the strict literary censorship of the time in Russia.

+It is the threatening nature of the dialogue between the two birds that is featured by Howard J. Buss in his suite of "Sonic Fables: Lessons from Aesop" for five brass and percussionist (1991).